Body found in search for Nicola Bulley

 “Nicola’s family have been informed of developments and our thoughts are with them at this most difficult of times.
 We ask that their privacy is respected.”

-The discovery came after a tip-off from two walkers, according to the Mirror.
+Police had earlier erected a tent and cordoned off the lane while police divers were called in, but the road was reopened around three hours later once the body was recovered by officers.

+The area attracted press interest and members of the public including one woman who told reporters she was a clairvoyant and had “picked up” an area of the river on Saturday night.

-A police diving team could be seen conducting the search, while a police drone and helicopter flew above.
+The police diving team could be seen conducting the search while a police drone and helicopter flew above.

 The investigation into Ms Bulley’s disappearance has attracted widespread speculation as well as criticism of the police response.